GabyGold67/MomentaryPushButtonsAsSwitches/README.md

 false: the implemented switch is in **Off** state.

 ### Use example:
 **`bool lightStatus = myDButton.getIsOn();`**

 ---

-### **getOutputsChange**()
+## **getOutputsChange**()
 ### Description:
 Returns the current value of the flag indicating if there have been changes in the outputs since last flag resetting.
 The flag only signals changes have been done, not which flags nor how many times changes have taken place.
-Used in combination with the FreeRTOS notification mechanism.

 ### Parameters:
 **None**

 ### Return value:
-true: there have been output changes to notify to the task.
+true: there have been output changes in the object.
-false: there have been no output changes to notify to the task.
+false: there have been no output changes in the object.

 ### Use example:
 **`bool outputStatus = myDButton.getOutputsChange();`**

 ---

-### **getTaskToNotify**()
+## **getTaskToNotify**()
 ### Description:
 Returns the current value of the TaskHandle of the task to be notified by the object when its outputsChange flag value changed (indicating if there have been changes in the outputs since last FreeRTOS notification).
 When the object is created, this value is set to **nullptr** and a valid TaskHandle_t value might be set by using the **setTaskToNotify()** method.
-The task notifying mechanism will not be used while the task handle keeps the **nullptr** value, in which case the solution implementation will have to include a mechanism to test the object status through **getIsOn()** and the other flags values testing methods.
+The task notifying mechanism will not be used while the task handle keeps the **nullptr** value, in which case the solution implementation will have to include a mechanism to test the object status through **getOutputsChange()** and/or **getIsOn()** and the other flags values testing methods.

 ### Parameters:
 **None**